Tripartite (theology): Reformation

-With the Reformers, the rejection of trichotomy stems from an apparent incompatibility with their doctrine of sovereign grace, following Augustine.
+With the Reformation, the rejection of trichotomy stems from an apparent incompatibility with their doctrine of sovereign grace, following Augustine.
 Since Plato, the conception of the human spirit involved an aspiration (eros) for the beautiful, good, and eternal.
 Early Christians similarly expressed this longing of the human spirit as a longing for the divine Spirit of God and thus established a correlation between philosophy and theology.
 This insatiable longing was seen as the “index of an ontological orientation of the creature toward the Creator."
-Augustine famously expressed this longing in his Confessions when he said, “Thou has made us for Thyself and our hearts are restless till they rest in Thee (Augustine, Confessions, p.
-3.).”
-For Aquinas, “it is natural to ascribe the desire of the finite for the infinite to the human spirit.”
-Luther identifies the human spirit as “the highest, deepest, noblest part of man, by which he is able to grasp incomprehensible, invisible, and eternal things.”
-“It soon came to be felt, however, that such a view could not be held in conjunction with the main emphasis of the Reformation."
+Augustine expresses this longing in his Confessions when he says, “Thou has made us for Thyself and our hearts are restless till they rest in Thee.”

+For Thomas Aquinas, “it is natural to ascribe the desire of the finite for the infinite to the human spirit.”
+Martin Luther identifies the human spirit as “the highest, deepest, noblest part of man, by which he is able to grasp incomprehensible, invisible, and eternal things.”
+It soon came to be felt, however, that such a view could not be held in conjunction with the main emphasis of the Reformation.
 The longing for God, even though unconscious, obscure or misinterpreted, in unregenerated man clashed with the Reformers’ understanding of total depravity.
 They reasoned that since man is spiritually dead, he is totally passive and cannot even aspire for God.
 Thus “man was to all intents and purposes ‘de-spirited’.”
 However, this reduced man to an inanimate object, like a stone or tree, and severely undermined man’s humanity.
 Man was "a kind of unfeeling and inept material that had to be moved from one place to another."
 The doctrine of sola gratia, under the influence of Augustine's understanding of grace, undermined human freedom by stressing that grace is not merely indispensable but irresistible.
 "Fundamentally, the objection was that Augustine had resolved the paradox of inevitability and responsibility at the expense of responsibility, and that he glorified grace by belittling nature and free will."
 Hendry, a Reformed theologian, and other trichotomists do not see any necessary conflict between man possessing a distinct, created human spirit and the sovereignty of grace, so long as "the nature of spirit and its activity be properly understood."

-Among the Reformers, Luther stands out, possibly, as a major exception to the prevailing dichotomist view.
-Pelikan has noted that in Luther's writings there is support for the “trichotomist idea of human nature as made up of body, soul, and spirit; but there are also places in his writings which seem to speak for the dichotomist idea of man's material and nonmaterial nature as the two parts of his being."
+Among the Reformers, Luther stands out, possibly, as an exception to the prevailing dichotomist view.
+Pelikan notes that in Luther's writings there is support for the “trichotomist idea of human nature as made up of body, soul, and spirit; but there are also places in his writings which seem to speak for the dichotomist idea of man's material and nonmaterial nature as the two parts of his being."
 In his Biblical Psychology, Delitzsch also ascribes the trichotomous view to Luther, in an appendix entitled "Luther's Trichotomy" where he quotes at length Luther's commentary on the Magnificat.